sraghupatruni/BigData/MapReduce-MovieLens/README.txt

+Goal: To perform MapReduce job on Movie Lens Dataset to calculate average rating of each movie

 1. Unzip movielens.zip and remember the location.

 2. Import the project into Eclipse for Java EE.
 For this, go to File -> Import and choose "Existing Maven Projects".

 3.Build the project by right clicking on the pom.xml file to generate movielens-0.0.1-SNAPSHOT